 To begin with: I do not pretend to know the ultimate truth.
-I'm 89 years old, so had ample time to ponder about what life is about.
-When I started at an early age to think about the sense of living I accepted wholeheartedly unproven truths about the conditions we are subject to.
+I'm 92 years old, so had ample time to ponder about what life is about.
+When I started at an early age to think about the meaning of life I accepted wholeheartedly unproven truths about the conditions we are subject to.
 My mother was a Theosophist which had it that in the universe the laws of karma and re´ncarnation ruled our lives, This explained the apparent injustice of people being born with bad or good characters, parents and conditions.
 It also threw light on our interior being and origin

 Clever minds have given us insight as to how nature and the brain works.